kristoffer-dyrkorn/software-renderer/tutorial/README.md

 The result looks like this:

-And with that, our first, basic rasterizer is up and running.
+And with that, we have our first, basic, rasterizer is up and running.